GSA-TTS/identity-handbook/_articles/troubleshooting-pivcacs.md

 ## Steps

-If a user writes in that they can't log in to login.gov with their PIV and get errors like "The certificate you selected is invalid", then we are probably missing an issuing certificate for their PIV.
+If a user writes in that they can't log in to Login.gov with their PIV and get errors like "The certificate you selected is invalid", then we are probably missing an issuing certificate for their PIV.
 These steps outline how to find out what that certificate is, and how to add it.